scpkr/2019-Q2-CAP-documentation/Exercise-03-Publish-Wishlist/README.md

     ![Project Name](images/Exercise1_11_build_db1.jpg)

-(Skip 27 ~ 32 : Known issue)

-27. Now that our database has been deployed to HANA (built) and loaded with data, we can now look at this information.
+8. Now that our database has been deployed to HANA (built) and loaded with data, we can now look at this information.

     Right Click on the `db` module and select _Open HDI Container_.